security-force-monitor/research-handbook/source/units-relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Entering ``relation`` defines the claim and defines the relevant fields to be used in further data entry about a :ref:relation.
-For quality assurance purposes, entering ``relation`` should create an error if there is any entry for fields tied to other claim types, such as `unit`` or `positioning``.
+For quality assurance purposes, entering ``relation`` should create an error if there is any entry for fields tied to other claim types, such as :ref:`unit` or :ref:`positioning`.

 status:meta